Financial Aid FAQs

 When will I receive my financial aid offer?

-Financial Aid award offers will be mailed to prospective or new students beginning in March, after financial aid eligibility is determined.
-Continuing students receive their financial aid information for the next year beginning in April.
+Financial Aid award offers will be mailed to prospective or new students throughout April, after financial aid eligibility is determined.
+Continuing students receive their financial aid information in late spring.

 Filing your FAFSA